erachain/sidechains/README.md

-# Sidechains
+# You own blockchain by Erachain technology - Sidechain
-How make Your own sidechain with KYC, exchange, assets, polls etc.
+How make Your own blockchain with KYC, exchange, assets, polls etc.

-For start Your own sidechain put genesis.json file into application folder.
+For start Your own blockchain put genesis.json file into application folder.
 See examples in z_genesis folder.

 See https://github.com/erachain/sidechains